aGuyNamedJonas/slim-redux/README.md

 In the root of the repository, after running `npm install`, run `npm run build` and then publish the npm module from inside the `/dist` folder.

 **Note to self**: Publish npm module by running `npm run build` and then in the `./dist` folder run `npm version patch` and then `npm publish` (after making sure I'm logged in with `npm login`)

+## Todo until production version
+- [ ] Attach `slimReduxReducer` to the store instance, so that multiple store instances can exist (neccessary for server side rendering?)
+- [ ] Update README to cover the complete API
+- [ ] Build parameter validation to API (for DEV at least)
+- [ ] Write tests
+- [ ] Allow for central input validation function to be passed to `initSlimRedux` so that testing can happen in one place
+- [ ] Allow for error handling function to be passed in to `initSlimRedux` to make error handling first-class-citizen